LeoLuo0320/MatureAI/docs/final.md

  self.episode_return += reward
 ```

-Our project will compare the z value of the current round and that from the last round.
-Whenever this shortest distance is updated, we give it +1 reward since it means the agent is moving towards the destination.
-On the other hand, if the agent is moving towards the opposite direction, we give it -0.5 reward.
-We do not give it -1 reward since moving towards the opposite direction may not always be a bad thing since it may on its way towards the diamond.
-From the evaluation result, we conclude that this reward undoubtfully contributes to improving survival time of our agent.
+Finally, we give the agent +1 reward whenever it collects the diamond and +10 reward when it reaches the destination.

+From the evaluation result, we conclude that these rewards undoubtfully contributes to improving survival time of our agent.

 ### 4.3 Additional Approach: Customize rotate